 What does this mean for the victim of a drunk driver?
 It means that the individual (as well as his or her family) may be entitled to recover damages from the bar, restaurant or store that sold the alcohol.
 It also means, however, that the victim must both establish proximate cause and prove that the sale of alcohol was inappropriate.

 If you or someone you love has been the victim of a drunk driving accident, it is critical to speak with a knowledgeable and experienced attorney as soon after the accident as possible.
 The Eastern KY drunk driving accident attorneys at the Johnson Law Firm are here to help.
 From his Pikeville office, attorney Billy Johnson has made it his life’s work to assist people throughout Kentucky and believes that those who cause harm to others should be held accountable for their actions.
 This includes paying compensation to accident victims for medical expenses, lost wages, pain and suffering, and, in the event of a fatal accident, wrongful death.
 A proven advocate, Billy is a proud member of the Million Dollar and Multi-Million Dollar Advocates Forums.
-Put his experience to work for you by calling the Johnson Law Firm at 606-433-0682 or by filling out this consultation form for a free assessment of your case.
+Put his experience to work for you by calling the Johnson Law Firm at 606-433-0682 or by filling out our consultation form for a free assessment of your case.